Suha4321/lending_club/README.md

 As a workaround, an ordinal number was assigned to each state and then was encoded as a bit.Each bit is assigned as a column.
 This means that we only have 5 additional columns to encode state in the dataset

-* Grade - This is an ordinal variable and hence, an increasingly numeric value was assigned to it for this minimum viable product. for the fourth requirement listed above , we will be using loan status as a proxy variable.
+* Grade - This is an ordinal variable and hence, an increasingly numeric value was assigned to it for this minimum viable product.
+For the fourth requirement listed above , we will be using loan status as a proxy variable.
 We will categorize them as good loan (target status = 0) and bad loans (target status = 1)

 #### So how does the database look?